Dr Edwina Moreton

 Category: 1970s / All Harkness Stories / Economics, Finance & Business / International Affairs / Journalism, Broadcast, Films & TV /

 Dr Edwina Moreton (HF 1976-78) OBE was a post-doctoral fellow at the Center for International Studies, MIT, collaborating on projects and publications at both MIT and Harvard on European security and east-west relations.
 Among many other things, she also learned how to calculate the kill probability of a ballistic missile re-entry vehicle on her (ladies’) slide-rule.
 Her Harkness Fellowship built on a BA in German and Russian (Bradford), an MSc in Political Science (Strathclyde) and a PhD on Soviet Studies (Glasgow).
 On her return to the UK she taught at the University of Wales, Aberystwyth, before joining The Economist, where she worked for 30 years.
 As the paper’s Diplomatic Editor, she wrote on a wide range of security issues, from arms control, non-proliferation, trans-Atlantic relations and Asian security, to the UN, international justice and human rights.
-Boards and councils served on have included the UK Know-How Fund, Chatham House, the IISS and Wilton Park.
+Boards and councils served on have included the UK Know-How Fund, Chatham House, the IISS and Wilton Park, as well as serving as a trustee and director of VERTIC, an NGO involved in treaty verification.
 She was made OBE by Queen Elizabeth and holds an Honorary Doctorate from the University of Birmingham.
-She is currently an Associate Fellow of Chatham House, a trustee and director of VERTIC, an advisory council member of the McDonald Centre, Oxford, and serves on the European Advisory Group of the Fletcher School of Law and Diplomacy.
-She will serve as Master of the Worshipful Company of World Traders, City of London, 2018-19.
+She is currently an Associate Fellow of Chatham House, an advisory council member of the McDonald Centre, Oxford, and serves on the European Advisory Group of the Fletcher School of Law and Diplomacy.
+She served as Master of the Worshipful Company of World Traders, City of London, 2018-19.